neallivesay/nilpotent-completions/README.md

 ## References

 <a id="1">[LSN23]</a>
 N. Livesay, D. S. Sage, and B. Nguyen.
-Explicit constructions of connections on $G_m$ with a maximally ramified irregular singularity (2023).
+Explicit constructions of connections on the projective line with a maximally ramified irregular singularity (2023).

 <a id="2">[KL95]</a>
 M. Krupnik and A. Leibman.
 Jordan structures of strictly lower triangular completions of nilpotent matrices.
 Integral Equations and Operator Theory 23 (1995), 459–471.